Living in Denmark

 Religion and religious communities in Denmark

-The official religion of Denmark, as stated in the Danish Constitution, is Evangelical Lutheran and most Danes belong to ”Folkekirken” (the Danish National Church), which is Evangelical Lutheran.
+The official religion of Denmark is Evangelical Lutheran, as stated in the Danish Constitution, and most people in Denmark belong to ’Folkekirken’ (the Danish National Church).
 Hymns and readings from the Scriptures together with the sermon play an important part in the service.

 See the Church Ministry's list of recognised religious communities in Denmark (in Danish).
 The list is divided into the following groups:

 Denmark enjoys freedom of religion.
-This means that people are allowed to form congregations for the worship of God in a manner according with their convictions.
+This means that people are allowed to form congregations for the worship of a god/gods in a manner according to their convictions.

 Most of the city churches are open to tourists seven days a week.
 On Sunday, one or more services are held, and visitors are welcome to participate in the service and take part in the Holy Communion.

-Aarhus University has two chaplains who are employed by the Ministry of Church Affairs.
-If you need someone to have a confidential conversation with, then the student chaplains may be a possibility.
-All enquiries are anonymous and free of charge.
-Read more on the Aarhus University website.
+Aarhus University has three chaplains who are employed by the Ministry of Church Affairs.
+If you need to have a confidential conversation with someone, the student chaplains may be able to help.
+All enquiries are anonymous and free of charge for students.
+Read more on the student chaplains webpage.

 Religious associations in Denmark

-In Denmark there are a lot of different religious groups and associations, some of which you can find below.
+In Denmark there are many different religious groups and associations, some of which you can find below.

 Anglican services in English

 St Alban's Anglican Church is a lively and diverse Christian community with services in Copenhagen and Aarhus.
-Once a month the Aarhus Anglican community gathers for a service of Holy Communion in English.
+Once a month, the Aarhus Anglican community gathers for a service of Holy Communion in English.
 The services take place at Møllevangskirken, Møllevangs Allé 49, 8210 Aarhus V, and everyone is welcome to join.
-After the services the participants are welcome to socialise with other members of the congregation while enjoying a cup of coffee and tea.
+After the service, members of the congregation are welcome to socialise with each other and enjoy a cup of coffee or tea.

-Visit the website of St Alban's to read more about the church and see the dates for future services.
+Visit the St Alban’s website to read more about the church and see a list of upcoming services.